seba76/virtualbox4dsm/README.md

 # Installation

-Latest spk file for bromolow can be found in [release](https://github.com/seba76/virtualbox4dsm/releases).
+Latest spk file for bromolow and x86_64 can be found in [release](https://github.com/seba76/virtualbox4dsm/releases).
 Download latest spk for you Synology box and install it manually in package center.
 During installation you will be asked few questions.
 If all goes well you will have VirtualBox running.
 For remote management access you will need PhpVirtualBox or some other application like VBoxManage for Android.